DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 44. BASIC HTML WEBSITE CHALLENGE (Step 261)
 Implemented unique meta descriptions for homepage and contact page, and added a semantically correct blockquote with attribution to the homepage.
 This challenge reinforced key HTML elements for metadata and content display.

+#### 45. ONE-PAGE WEBSITE SETUP (Step 268)
+Initialized the "One-Page Website" project by creating its dedicated folder and the main HTML file with boilerplate, setting up the basic project structure.